-Various approaches, mainly derived from the experiments on generic text categorization, have been applied to email categorization [7]: Cohen [6] uses the RIPPER algorithm; Payne and Edwards [16] compare CN2 (a rule induction algorithm) with IBPL1 (a modified version of K-nearest Neighbor algorithm using memory based reasoning); Rennie [17] exploits naïve Bayes classifiers; Segal and Kephart [20] develop a system for semi-automatic categorization (i.e., the system proposes to the user three alternative folders for each message) based on TF-IFD; Brutlag and Meek [4] compare Linear Support Vector Machine, TF-IDF, and Unigram Language Model, and obtain that no method outperforms the others.
+Various approaches, mainly derived from the experiments on generic text categorization, have been applied to email categorization [9]: Cohen [7] uses the RIPPER algorithm; Payne and Edwards [24] compare CN2 (a rule induction algorithm) with IBPL1 (a modified version of K-nearest Neighbor algorithm using memory based reasoning); Rennie [25] exploits naïve Bayes classifiers; Segal and Kephart [29] develop a system for semi-automatic categorization (i.e., the system proposes to the user three alternative folders for each message) based on TF-IFD; Brutlag and Meek [4] compare Linear Support Vector Machine, TF-IDF, and Unigram Language Model, and obtain that no method outperforms the others; McCreath and Kay [14] show how the combination of hand crafted and learnt rules is more effective than either approach working alone.
 All these approaches show rather similar results, with accuracy (percentage of messages classified in a correct way) around 70%-80%.
-An even more difficult problem, the clustering of email messages (i.e., given a set of email messages, extract the categories and classify the messages in the found categories), is tackled in [10].
+An even more difficult problem, the clustering of email messages (i.e., given a set of email messages, extract the categories and classify the messages in the found categories), is tackled in [13].

-Spam (or junk) email filtering has seen an increasing interest in last years, due to the increasing amount of unsolicited emails: Pantel and Lin [15] and Sahami et al. [18] exploit naïve Bayes classifiers; Adroutsopoulos et al. [1] use a memory-based (or instance-based) approach, implemented as a variant of the

-K-nearest neighbor (K-nn) algorithm; Carreras et al. [5] rely on the boosting algorithm AdaBoost to find a good classification rule by combining weak rules.
+Spam (or junk) email filtering has seen an increasing interest in last years, due to the increasing amount of unsolicited emails: Pantel and Lin [19] and Sahami et al. [27] exploit naïve Bayes classifiers; Adroutsopoulos et al. [1] use a memory-based (or instance-based) approach, implemented as a variant of the K-nearest neighbor (K-nn) algorithm; Carreras et al. [5] rely on the boosting algorithm AdaBoost to find a highly accurate classification rule by combining many weak rules.

 Anti-spam filtering has been approached as a separate problem from email categorization, even if, at first glance, it seems just a 2-categories categorization problem.
-However, anti-spam is an easier problem than categorization not only because it handles just two categories, but also because the two categories are rather well defined (it is rather easy to define spam), clear-cut (it is rather easy to sort out spam from non-spam), and objective (usually, what is spam for one user is spam for everybody).
-In turn, email categorization is highly subjective: each user can choose rather different criteria for creating the categories (e.g., messages can be divided on the basis of the sender, of the topic, of one's own apriori categorization of his job activity, and so on); the number of categories can vary a lot among users; the categories are sometimes not well defined (users can be very well organized or completely chaotic); and so on.
+However, anti-spam is an easier problem than categorization not only because it handles just two categories, but also because the two categories are rather well defined (it is rather easy to define spam), clear-cut (it is rather easy to sort out spam from nonspam), and objective (usually, what is spam for one user is spam for everybody).
+In turn, email categorization is highly subjective: each user can choose rather different criteria for creating the categories (e.g., some users divide messages on the basis of the sender, others on the basis of the topic, others on the basis of their a-priori categorization of their job activity, and so on); the number of categories can vary a lot among users; the categories are sometimes not well defined (users can be very well organized or completely chaotic); and so on.
 Therefore, it is quite likely that a single fit-for-all email categorizer is not feasible, and that hybrid approaches are needed.
 Indeed, even if it is difficult to have a definitive comparison between the effectiveness of anti-spam filters and of email categorizers because of the high differences in the collections used, in the number and features of categories, and so on, it is evident that anti-spam filters effectiveness is rather higher (95% precision) than the more general email categorization problem.

 The alerting problem is much less studied than email categorization and filtering: further research in terms of notification modalities, prototype implementation and evaluation, and user studies is needed.
+It seems anyway obvious that only important messages should be notified on mobile devises, to avoid high cognitive loads and distraction on the user.
+Therefore, an integrated solution, comprising categorizing, filtering and alerting is required.